mullvad/browser-extension/README.md

 - `storage` to save preferences
 - `*://*.mullvad.net/*` to get proxy servers list and display your connection information (See `Network requests` for details)

+_Permissions are automatically accepted when testing the extension._

 ## Network requests